High School Literature 2: The Middle Ages

 The Inferno, by Dante (John Ciardi translation)

-The Canterbury Tales, by Chaucer (We will be reading the Prologue and four tales.
-You can find them online, but I recommend purchasing the whole book.)
+The Canterbury Tales, by Geoffrey Chaucer (We will be reading the Prologue and the four tales below.
+You can either find them on line or purchase the whole book.)

 • The Prologue